 Getting started with data:

-Here’s what you’ll need to get started with digital modes:
+Here’s what you’ll need to get started with amateur radio data modes:

-- Cables to connect between the computer, radio and TNC
+- Cables to connect between the computer, radio and the Interface

 - A computer with a soundcard (mic and speaker sockets)